illmouse/amneziawg-go-docker-compose/README.md

 ```

 What the script does:
+- Installs docker and docker compose if missing
 - Enables IP forwarding in /etc/sysctl.conf
 - Copies the monitoring script to /usr/local/bin/amneziawg-monitor.sh
 - Adds a cron job to run the script in /etc/cron.d/amneziawg-monitor